TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-event-log.md

 }
 ```

 The interface is generic on the types of `LogEntry` that will be stored.
-It only has four methods to implement.
+It has four methods to implement.

 ## Add Entry